 July 1, 2316

 Ethan walked through the dormitory halls with a drop in his shoulders.
 He took the longest route through the building, but he had plenty of time until the Council expected him.
-He took the quiet moments of solitude to contemplate what his existence meant.
+He spent the quiet moments of solitude contemplating what his existence meant.
 As a child, the poisonous gas which killed his hometown spared Ethan.
 Fate gave him too many chances to keep living and now he approached the end of the line.
 He took care to focus on each breath travelling in and out, in and out, and in and out.
 One of them would be the last.
 He would breathe out and never in again—a surreal thought.
 Ethan never realized how much he liked breathing before.

 His legacy would be how he approached his death, and no one watched.
 People would praise the day Ethan left their world alone—he wouldn’t be a danger to functional elementalists anymore.
 Others would hear stories of all his misdeeds, but never of the boy resigned to death.
 The smile at the corners of his lips the last his body would form.
-No one would remember as anything but a Rogue.
+No one would remember anything but a Rogue.
 He focused on his heartbeat, brought his thumb to the pulse in his wrist.
 He counted.
 Twenty pulses uniquely his.
 Twenty more at a speedier pace.
 Twenty telling him to stay alive.
 Sixty counts wouldn’t prove his existence when his body stilled.

-Ethan didn’t remember the rest of his walk through the cream halls and admiral carpet.
-He didn’t remember losing sight of the colored wall stripes told him which classrooms he neared.
+Ethan didn’t remember the rest of his walk through the cream halls and admiral tiles.
+He didn’t remember losing sight of the colored wall stripes telling him which classrooms he neared.
 His eyes registered the sign on the door reading: COUNCIL ROOM.
 Ethan scratched the space between his eyebrows and stared at the ornate bronze handle.
 Once he touched the knob, he committed to entering the Council’s domain.

 Taking a deep breath, Ethan stretched out his hand and clenched it into a fist.
 He counted to ten, uncurled his fingers, and twisted the knob.
-It gave way under pressure and he pushed the door open.
+It gave way under pressure, and he pushed the door open.
 He couldn’t see anything short of a few feet into the space.
-The lights were out, and the only illumination came from the hallway.
+The lights out, and the only illumination came from the hallway.
 He stepped into the dark and the door swung closed behind him.
 Ethan thought he heard footsteps before a hand pushed him forward.
 He tried to spin around, but as soon as he did, the person vanished.
 The darkness pulled him back.
 Adrenaline filled his heart—he could barely move.

 “Welcome Ethan Silverspoon, we’re so glad you could join us.”
-A female’s voice reverberated around him and the lights clicked on.
+A female’s voice reverberated around him, and the lights clicked on.
 Momentarily blinded, Ethan shook his head to try and return his lost sense.

 Floodlights exposed the basketball stadium sized room.
 Ethan took in his surroundings.
 White walls reflected the light and encased him.
 Upon close inspection, he noticed the stain of dry and cracked blood.
 Security cameras in the corners observed the area.
-Above him hung a silver box lined with windows, but they were dark on his side.
+Above him hung a silver box lined with windows, tinted dark on his side.
 The area resembled a fancy box for spectators at a sporting event.

 “I’m not ready to die.”
 The sudden realization shocked him to his core—he accepted his fate two days previous, but now he wanted hope.
 Ethan’s last wish faded.
 He could feel the fight and adrenaline draining from his body.

 Hidden panels on the walls slid aside and six .30-30 Winchester Lever-Action Rifles exited.
 They mechanically clicked into place and another click loaded the ammunition.
-Ethan pressed himself up against the wall as the many Rogues had before him.
+Ethan pressed himself up against the wall as many Rogues did before him.
 He closed his eyes and clamped his jaw.
 The guns took careful aim.
 Crack.